streamlit/docs/content/kb/tutorials/databases/tableau.md

 ## Introduction

-This guide explains how to securely access data on Tableau from Streamlit sharing or Streamlit for Teams.
-It uses the [tableauserverclient](https://tableau.github.io/server-client-python/#) library and Streamlit's [secrets management](../deploy_streamlit_app.html#secrets-management).
+This guide explains how to securely access data on Tableau from Streamlit Cloud.
+It uses the [tableauserverclient](https://tableau.github.io/server-client-python/#) library and Streamlit's [secrets management](/streamlit-cloud/community#secrets-management).

 ## Create a Tableau site